-Stanley Englehart won both sprints at the Northern Championships twice (1928-30) and was the 220 y champion for a third time in 1933.
+Stanley Engelhart won both sprints at the Northern Championships twice (1928-30) and was the 220 y champion for a third time in 1933.
 In 1929, at the age of 19, he was a finalist in both sprints at the AAAs and his estimated time of 22.1 in second place in the 220 y was a UK junior ârecordâ.
 He gained his first international honour that year when he represented England in the traingular natch against Ireland and Scotland at Cork, and won the 220 y.
-In 1930 he won the AAA 220 y title and was also the British Empire Games Champion but at the 1932 Olympics he sustained a pulled muscle and was eliminated in the second round of the 200 although he still managed to take his place on the 4Ã100 metres relay team.
-In the 1930 British Empire Games 4×110 yards Relay (with [James Cohen], [John Heap], and [John Hanlon]) Englehart won the silver medal.
-He also competed in the 1930 British Empire Games 100 yards and finished sixth.
-In the British Empire Games he represented England.
+In 1930 he won the AAA 220 y title and was also the British Empire Games 220 y Champion, but could only finish sixth in the 100 y.
+He also won a silver medal as part of Englandâs sprint relay team of [James Cohen], [John Heap] and [John Hanlon].
+A leg injury in 1931 meant he could not defend his Northern and AAA titles.
+Despite finishing third in the 1932 AAA 220 y he was selected for the Olympic Games, but at the Games he sustained a pulled muscle and was eliminated in the second round of the 200 m, although he still managed to take his place on the 4Ã100 metres relay team.
+During his athletics hey day.
+Engelhart worked as a clerk at the Olympia Oil and Cake Mill in Selby.

 Personal Bests: 100y â 9.9w (1930); 220y â 21.8 (1930/36).